quixio/quix-streams/docs/connectors/sinks/amazon-kinesis-sink.md

 ## How It Works

-`KinesisSink` is a streaming sink that publishes messages to Kinesis Data Streams.
+`KinesisSink` is a streaming sink that publishes messages to Kinesis Data Streams as soon as they are processed.

 For each message:

 - The value is serialized (defaults to JSON)
 - The key is converted to a string
 - Messages are published in batches of up to 500 records
 - The sink ensures that the order of messages is preserved within each partition.
 This means that messages are sent to Kinesis in the same order they are received from Kafka for each specific partition.

+!!! note

-**Important:** The Kinesis stream must already exist.
+    The Kinesis stream must already exist.
 The sink does not create the stream automatically.
     If the stream does not exist, an error will be raised when initializing the sink.

 ## How To Use